-As of December 31, 2019, we had approximately 5,000 full-time employees worldwide, the substantial majority of which provided services to our brands and businesses located in the United States.
-We believe that we generally have good relationships with our employees.
+As of December 31, 2020, we employ approximately 5,100 full-time employees worldwide, the substantial majority of which provided services to our brands and businesses located in the United States.
+We also retain consultants, independent contractors, and temporary and part-time workers.